Uncategorized

 Margaret Young Levi

 Margaret Levi is Counsel for the Firm’s Health Care Service Team.
 She has more than twenty-five years of experience advising health care providers in the areas of data privacy and cyber security, fraud and abuse, corporate compliance programs, clinical trials, The Joint Commission standards, EMTALA, end of life and other patient care matters.
 Her clients include hospitals, medical device manufacturers, long-term care facilities, physicians, hospices, and other health care providers.
-She is author of four editions...
+She is the author of four...
 Read More